DaveVoorhis/Wrapd/README.md

 ### Use Wrapd ###

-Wrapd document is at https://wrapd.org
+Wrapd documentation is at https://wrapd.org

 Get a Wrapd-ly written demo application at https://github.com/DaveVoorhis/Wrapd-demo